Annual Disability and Activity Survey

 Annual Disability and Activity Survey 2020-21

 Activity Alliance’s Annual Disability and Activity Survey was launched in 2019 to provide a greater understanding about disabled people’s attitudes towards and involvement in sport and physical activity.
-Now, in its second year, the survey plays a crucial role.
-It helps to uncover the impact of the coronavirus (COVID-19) pandemic on disabled people’s motivations and ability to be active.
+In its second year, the survey played a crucial role in uncovering the impact of the coronavirus (COVID-19) pandemic on disabled people’s motivations and ability to be active.

-Activity Alliance’s Annual Disability and Activity Survey complements Sport England’s Active Lives Adult Survey.
-With the focus on disabled people, this report goes into greater detail on perceptions, experiences and important issues.
+Activity Alliance’s Annual Survey complements Sport England’s Active Lives Adult Survey.
+It provides greater detail on issues of importance to disabled people in sport and activity.